The Maize-10-Maze Project

-A field replicate of the maize genome and NSF outreach project.
+A field replicate of the maize genome (aka chromosome garden): product of an NSF PGRP-funded broader impacts outreach project.

-The Maize-10-Maze project first started with the Cytogenetic Map of Maize project.
-It is designed to showcase maize genetics and plant genotype-phenotype relationships.
+The FSU/FAMU Maize-10-Maze first started with the Cytogenetic Map of Maize project, designed to showcase maize genetics and genotype-phenotype relatsionships.

 Note on source of maize mutants:

 The mutants used for this project were selected from a large list of mostly naturally occurring mutants.